Urban Qatari Arabic

-Qatari Arabic (قطري عربي; العربية القطرية) is a variety of Gulf Arabic spoken in Qatar.
-As the prestige dialect within the nation, Qatari Arabic not only functions in everyday communication but also helps maintain cultural identity and social cohesion among the Qatari people.
+Urban Qatari Arabic (العربية القطرية المدنية) is a variety of Gulf Arabic spoken in Qatar, and considered the prestige dialect within the nation.

-The vocabulary of Qatari Arabic incorporates a plethora of loanwords from Aramaic, Persian, Turkish, and more recently, English.
-Phonetically, it conserves many classical Arabic features such as emphatic consonants and interdental sounds, which distinguish it from other Arabic dialects that have simplified these elements.
-Syntactically, Qatari Arabic exhibits structures that align with other Gulf dialects but with unique adaptations, such as specific verb forms and negation patterns.
+The vocabulary of Urban Qatari Arabic incorporates a plethora of loanwords from Aramaic, Persian, Turkish, and more recently, English.
+Urban Qatari Arabic exhibits features that align with other Gulf dialects, but with unique adaptations.

 Variations

-A South Asian pidgin form of Qatari Arabic has emerged in modern times.
+A South Asian pidgin form of Urban Qatari Arabic has emerged in modern times.

-As English is considered the prestige lingua franca in Qatar, bilingual locals have incorporated elements of English into Qatari Arabic when communicating on an informal level.
-This mixture of English terms and phrases in Qatari Arabic speech is colloquially known as Qatarese.
+As English is considered the prestige lingua franca in Qatar, bilingual locals have incorporated several elements of English into Urban Qatari Arabic when communicating on an informal level.
+This mixture of English terms and phrases in Urban Qatari Arabic speech is colloquially known as Qatarese.
 The practice of interchanging English and Arabic words can be characterized as code-mixing, and is mostly seen in urban areas and among the younger generation.

-Geographical variation
+Relation with other dialects in Qatar

-In Doha, the capital of Qatar, the local populace is primarily divided into two groups: bedouins, known for their traditional nomadic lifestyle, and hadaris, who are urban dwellers.
+In Doha, the capital of Qatar, the local populace is primarily divided into two groups: bedouins, known for their traditional nomadic lifestyle and speaking Najdi Arabic, and hadaris, who are urban dwellers and speak the Urban Qatari dialect.
 There is a noticeable trend among the younger bedouins in Doha and other towns like Al Khor to adopt urban linguistic features.
 This phenomenon, often referred to as 'hadarization', involves incorporating urban phonetic and semantic elements into their speech.
-Examples include the preference for the glide over the bedouin voiced affricate in words such as //rajjal// instead of //raddʒal//, and the use of //tʃi// or //tʃɪði// (hadari) over //kɪðə// (bedouin) for phrases such as "like this".
+Examples include the preference for the glide /j/ over the bedouin voiced affricate /d͡ʒ/ pronouncing, for instance, /rajːal/ instead of /rad͡ʒːal/.

 This shift towards hadari dialect features is a social adaptation driven by the higher status associated with urban dialects.
-Many bedouins are attempting to align with the cosmopolitan, educated, and sophisticated lifestyle epitomized by Qatar’s royal family.
+Many bedouins are attempting to align with the cosmopolitan, educated, and sophisticated lifestyle epitomized by Qatar’s royal family, which itself is originally of Najdi ancestry, but speaks the prestige hadari dialect.